StackAbuse/eureka-microservices-tutorial/README.md

 We've also defined a `@Bean` here, so that we can `@Autowire` the `RestTemplate` later on in our controller.
 This `RestTemplate` will be used to send a `POST` request to the *Data Aggregation Service*.
 The `@LoadBalanced` annotation signifies that our `RestTeamplate` should use a `RibbonLoadBalancerClient` when sending requests.

-Since this application is an Eureka Client, we'll want to give it a *name* for the registry.
+Since this application is a Eureka Client, we'll want to give it a *name* for the registry.
 Other services will refer to this name when relying on it.
 The name is defined in the `application.properties` or `application.yml` file:

 ```properties
 server.port = 8060